Evaluating Conversational Recommender Systems via Large Language Models: A User-Centric Framework: Introduction

 From a task-centered perspective, in contrast to traditional RSs that focus exclusively on generating item suggestions through user preference modeling, CRSs are additionally required to perform \textit{dialogue management} to deliver recommendations within the flow of conversation~\cite{lei2020conversational,sun2018}. \textit{Dialogue Management}, which refers to maintaining coherent and goal-oriented multi-turn interactions by tracking the dialogue state (e.g., conversation history) and selecting the system’s next action (e.g., asking, clarifying, or providing information) based on user input and context, constitutes a core component of the conversational recommendation task alongside item recommendation~\citep{xu-seneff-2010-dialogue,ge-xu-2015-dialogue}.
 Moreover, in contrast to general dialogue or question-answering systems, the dialogue management in CRSs also involves delivering recommendations as part of the conversation.

 The intrinsic complexity of the conversational recommendation task, which stems from the integration of dialogue management and recommendation generation, not only distinguishes CRSs from both traditional recommender systems and conventional dialogue systems, but also presents substantial challenges for the evaluation of CRSs~\citep{jannach2022}.
 On the one hand, CRSs must purposefully drive users to express their potential needs in dialogue, ensuring the natural and comfortable user dialogue experience; and on the other hand, CRSs also need to infer the user's item preferences through dialogue and provide accurate recommendations in conversation and in the separated list.
-Nevertheless, current evaluation practices of CRSs fail to address the integrated nature of dialogue flows manegemtn and user preferences modeling, instead treating item recommendation and dialogue management as isolated tasks.
+Nevertheless, current evaluation practices of CRSs fail to address the integrated nature of dialogue flow management and user preferences modeling, instead treating item recommendation and dialogue management as isolated tasks.
 Specifically, most studies adopt task-specific rule-based metrics, such as Recall for recommendation accuracy and BLEU for dialogue quality~ \cite{chen2019kbrd,wang2022barcor,wang2022unicrs,zhang2024empirical,feng2023large}.
 This ignores the nature of conversational recommendation in which dialogue management is integrated with user preference modelling, resulting in a biased evaluation.

-The first issue of most of the current evaluation paradigm is fragmented evaluation.
-The fragmented evaluation approach overlooks the interdependencies between recommendation and conversational dynamics, limiting its ability to holistically and fairly evaluate CRSs performance.
+The first issue with most current evaluation paradigms is fragmented evaluation.
+The fragmented evaluation approach overlooks the interdependencies between recommendation and conversational dynamics, limiting its ability to holistically and fairly evaluate CRSs' performance.
 This shortcoming directly hinders researchers from fairly evaluating the system's overall performance.
-The fragemented evaluation methods truggle to address the practical overall CRSs evaluation problems in reality:
+Specifically, the fragmented evaluation methods struggle to address the practical overall CRSs evaluation problem:

-\textbf{If System A excels in recommendation but underperforms in dialogue management, while System B is the opposite, which system performs better overall ?}
+\emph{If System A excels in recommendation but underperforms in dialogue management, while System B is the opposite, which system performs better overall?}